Google Cloud Storage

 Next, give the service account a name and grant it access to your newly created custom role.

 At the bottom of the page, use the Create Key button to create a JSON private key to use in Braze.
-Once created, this key will download onto your machine.
+After the key is created, it will download onto your machine.

 Step 3: Set up Currents in Braze